frank-zago/ch341-i2c-spi-gpio/README.rst

-WinChipHead (沁恒) CH341 linux driver for I2C / SPI and GPIO mode
+WinChipHead (沁恒) CH341 linux drivers for I2C / SPI and GPIO mode
 =================================================================

 The CH341 is declined in several flavors, and may support one or more